Search

 Majors

-This year, we are proud to present almost 30 Grandparents University majors—all of which are taught by Purdue faculty and staff or Boilermaker experts.
+This year, there are a variety of Grandparents University majors, all of which are taught by Purdue faculty and staff or Boilermaker experts.
 Some majors are available for both sessions, but many are only available during one of the sessions.

 An adult must accompany each child at all times.
 For that reason, please select majors based on the ages and physical abilities of everyone in your group.